Skip to main content

 Employment termination

-Generally, if dismissed from their job, a worker is entitled to be paid for all work done and to a final payslip, payment for any annual leave entitlement which has not been used and the correct notice.
-Dismissal without notice can be done for serious misconduct.
-Posted workers (sent by their employer to carry out service in another EU Member State on a temporary basis) are entitled to the full range of Irish employee protection.
+Generally, if dismissed from their job, a worker is entitled to be paid for all work done, to receive a final payslip, payment for any outstanding annual leave entitlement, and the correct notice.
+Dismissal without notice can arise in cases of serious misconduct.
+Employees in Ireland are also protected by unfair dismissal rules, subject to qualifying conditions.

 eor